aihtn2708/SQLinRealWorld/FULLJOIN.md

 # Why Use FULL OUTER JOIN?

 Using a FULL OUTER JOIN is essential for this analysis because it allows us to:

-Capture Complete History: Include all products, regardless of whether they have stock entries, sales entries, or both in any given month.
+- **Capture Complete History**: Include all products, regardless of whether they have stock entries, sales entries, or both in any given month.
 This comprehensive inclusion is crucial for historical analysis.

-Identify Risks: Capture scenarios where a product might have had stock but no sales in a specific month or sales but no stock.
+- **Identify Risks**: Capture scenarios where a product might have had stock but no sales in a specific month or sales but no stock.
 Identifying these gaps helps understand risks such as understocking or overstocking that occurred in the past.

-Comprehensive View: By combining data from both stock and order schedules, we can accurately calculate the supply/demand ratio over time, determine the stock status (understocked, overstocked, or balanced), and track changes month by month.
+- **Comprehensive View**: By combining data from both stock and order schedules, we can accurately calculate the supply/demand ratio over time, determine the stock status (understocked, overstocked, or balanced), and track changes month by month.
 This historical perspective helps in identifying patterns and making informed decisions to mitigate future risks.

-Without a FULL OUTER JOIN, we risk missing critical historical data points, leading to incomplete or inaccurate insights into past inventory risks and current management needs.
+**Without a FULL OUTER JOIN**, we risk missing critical historical data points, leading to incomplete or inaccurate insights into past inventory risks and current management needs.

 ```sql
 WITH StockSummary AS (